New York Concealed Carry Permit Information

 American Samoa, N. Mariana Islands

-We keep the information on this page as up to date as possible, but due to changing laws it is your responsibility to verify all information.
-The information on this page is for informational purposes only and not for the purpose of providing legal advice.
+We try to keep the information on this page as up-to-date as possible, but it is your responsibility to verify all information due to changing laws.
+The information on this page is for informational purposes only and not to provide legal advice.
 You should contact your attorney to obtain advice concerning any particular issue or problem.
-Use of and access to this Website, emails or any of the links contained within the site do not create an attorney-client relationship between i156 LLC and the user or browser.
-The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of i156 LLC.
+Use of and access to this Website, emails, or any links within the site do not create an attorney-client relationship between USA Carry LLC and the user or browser.
+The opinions expressed at or through this site are the opinions of the individual author and may not reflect the views of USA Carry LLC.